 - a.
-Allocation Amount: \$55,769,342 - b.
+Allocation Amount: \$60,234,809 - b.
 Eligible Activities: Eligible planning, urban environmental design, and policy-planningmanagement-capacity building activities as listed in 24 CFR 570.205, HCDA 105(a)(12) - c.
 Ineligible Activities: Planning activities located outside of Harris County or within the city limits of Houston except where such studies intersect hazard mitigation and drainage improvements related to the assets maintained by HCFCD. - d.
 Timeline: The proposed program start date is immediately after HUD's approval of this Amendment to the Action Plan.
 The proposed end date is six years from the start date of the program. - e.
 Prioritization of Activities: Planning activities will be priorized as follows: - i.
 Activities for planning and operations of disaster response and recovery programs, including policy-planning and management-capacity building. - ii.
-Activities for environmental review of projects and other predevelopment planning.

-iii.
 Planning Studies including but not limited to studies or plans for flood control, drainage improvement, affordable housing and fair housing, emergency management/operations, disaster response and recovery, health, infrastructure improvements, or other efforts to further recovery from Hurricane Harvey or mitigate future disasters and establish plans for comprehensive response and recovery efforts.